ericaleb97/MathCalculator/README.md

 Type the number 2 and we are given a choice to pick between area or volume.
 For this example, let's go with area.
 After choosing the units of measurement, we give a number for length and we will see our answer!

+### Calculate Distance of a projectile
+Let's select option 2 when we run the program.
+It's called Projectile Motion.
+What are you trying to find?
+Type one of the following:
+Initial Velocity & Air Time (Vertical): 1
+Air Time, Distance & Max Height: 2

 ### Tension in a string or rope
 We run the program and see the first window (MainWindow) pop up.

-### Calculate Distance of a projectile
-If we want something different from what's inside the title and main section, or want something more specific for our slide, we can write in the boldSearchTextBox

 ## Prerequisites

 ### What you'll need to run the code:

-* Microsoft Office (PowerPoint)

 * Visual Studio 2019 version 16.8.3 (16.8.30804.86)